1 Introduction

 Colophon, just east of Teos, had been settled some time earlier by people taken captive by the Epigoni during their attack on Thebes.
 [83]

-10.2 Migration to Sauromatae
+10.2 Migration to the land of the Sauromatae

 Ialmenus' mother Astyoche was the daughter of Actor, the son of Azeus, the son of Clymenus, the son of Presbon, the son of Phrixus, the son of Athamas.
 [85]